With the advent of WordPress, anyone can now register a domain name and start a blog within no time, but how many of them are really successful?

 Lisa, a mommy, wife, former teacher turned lifestyle blogger, who writes about a variety of topics like food, parenting, saving money and travel at funmoneymom.

-I would have learned about SEO right away instead of waiting three years!!!
+I would have learned about SEO right away instead of waiting for three years!!!
 I didn’t even know what it was for a long time.

 It took me about 10 months to make money and it was about $42 from Linqia.
 It took me about 15 months to break $1000 a month (though it went up and down for a few months after that).